solrudev/SimpleInstaller/README.md

 suspend fun PackageUninstaller.uninstallPackage(packageName: String): Boolean
 ```
 Returns true if uninstall succeeded, false otherwise.

+### Install permission
+On Oreo and higher `PackageInstaller` sets an install reason `PackageManager.INSTALL_REASON_USER`, so on first install there should be a prompt from Android to allow installation.
+There's also `InstallPermissionContract` in `activityresult` package which you can use to request user to turn on install from unknown sources for your app.

 ## Sample app
 There's a simple sample app available.
 It can install chosen APK file and uninstall an application selected from the installed apps list.
 Go [here](https://github.com/solrudev/SimpleInstaller/tree/master/sampleapp) to see sources.